 Creative’s Sound Blaster X3 is arguably the most versatile sound card on this list.
 Think of everything you’d want from a sound card.
 The list probably includes value, strong performance, and maybe some gaming features.
 The Sound Blaster X3 has it all, and it’s a no brainer for the price.

 Design-wise, aesthetics are a strong point for this soundcard.
 It looks more premium than it actually is, which is a good thing.
-The black exterior means it will blend in your setup nicely.
+The black exterior means it will blend in with your setup nicely.
 You have the option to power it via USB-C. It has a large volume wheel, so you don’t have to hunch over it.

 We get 5 3.5mm analog outputs on the back, so you can go for that 5.1 speaker setup.
 There’s even an optical out here.
 You get a lot of EQ modes, which are also customizable in the software.
 The headphone and microphone ports are on the front.